a-sadilov/a-sadilov/README.md

 ### Hi there, my name is Aleksander 👋
-⚡ I’m currently learning C#
+⚡ I’m currently learning Python, also last year made made projects on C#

 ### Languages and Tools